o-fl0w/stash-vr/README.md

 **Tip:** Create a filter using that tag, so it shows up in HereSphere for quick access to favorites.

 #### Rating
 HereSphere uses fractions for ratings, i.e. 4.5 is a valid rating.
-Stash uses whole number.
+Stash uses whole numbers.
 If you set a half star in HereSphere Stash-VR will round up the rating.
 That is if you set a rating of 3.5 the video will receive a rating of 4 in Stash.
 In other words, click anywhere on a star to set the rating to that amount of stars.